Anuken/MindustryJavaModTemplate/README.md

 # ExampleJavaMod
-A prototype Java Mindustry mod that works on Android and PC.
+A Java Mindustry mod that works on Android and PC.
+The Kotlin version of this mod can be seen [here](https://github.com/Anuken/ExampleKotlinMod).

 ## Building for Desktop Testing